-Personnel should not engage in activity or speak publicly on matters where this could be perceived as an official act or representation of Canfor, unless the act or representation is authorized in accordance with Canfor's Corporate Disclosure Policy.
-All Personnel are expected to comply with this policy, which deals with public comment in greater detail.
+Canfor Personnel should not engage in any activity or speak publicly on matters where this could be perceived as an official act or representation of Canfor, unless the act or representation is authorize in accordance with Canfor's Corporate Disclosure Policy.
+All Canfor Personnel are expected to follow that Policy, which deals with public activity and comment in greater detail.